anoopsarkar/compilers-class/hw0.md

 <p class="text-muted">Due on {{ site.hwdates[0].deadline }}</p>

-Your task for this homework is to setup your gitlab repository and get used to the routine we will be using in this course in order to:
+Your task for this homework is to setup your gitlab repository and get used to the routine we will be using in this course.
+This homework will have the following steps:

+* set up your [gitlab repository](http://gitlab.cs.sfu.ca) for the course
 * get the homework files to get started on your homework,
 * to write your solution for each homework,
 * to test your solution, and